AlgoMaster Logo

 SFINAE

 SFINAE stands for Substitution Failure Is Not An Error.
-It's the rule that lets the compiler quietly discard a template overload when substituting types into it produces ill-formed code, instead of stopping with a hard error.
-SFINAE was the main tool for constraining templates from C++98 all the way through C++17, and you'll still see it everywhere in older libraries and codebases.
-Concepts in C++20 replace most of it, but understanding SFINAE is how you read the C++ template ecosystem written before then.
+It is the rule that lets the compiler discard a template overload when substituting types into it produces ill-formed code, instead of stopping with a hard error.
+SFINAE was the main tool for constraining templates from C++98 through C++17, and it appears throughout older libraries and codebases.
+Concepts in C++20 replace most of it, but understanding SFINAE is how to read the C++ template ecosystem written before then.

 Premium Content